CleverPet/data_sharing_protocol/README.md

     "events": [<Event>]
 }
 ```
-A `provenance` is a data producer, e.g., a company like Cleverpet would have a provenance id like `"cleverpet"`.
+A `provenance` is a data producer, e.g., a company like CleverPet/FluentPet would have a provenance id like `"cleverpet"`.

-Each eventstream file has a provenance scoped `id` like `cleverpet.100`.
+Each eventstream file has a provenance-scoped `id` like `cleverpet.100`.

-Each evenstream file has a `start` and `end`.
+Each eventstream file has a `start` and `end`.
 All timestamps in these files should be `ISO 8601` formatted.

 Each eventstream may have a list of agents, who may generate events.